greatdecipher/Python-Developer-Practical-Exam-Ignacio-Robin-B.-2023-05-04/README.md

-# Carbix App: A Car CRUD App Using JQUERY, Sortable.js, BOOTSTRAP, and HTMX
+# Carbix App: A Car CRUD App Using Django, JQUERY, Sortable.js, BOOTSTRAP, and HTMX
 This is an App that let's you create and rearrange the list of available cars.

 # Requirements